 4. Finish refund process with PSERS

-In order to officially retire from employment with the School District of Philadelphia, you must submit a Retirement-Resignation Notice to the Retirement Department.
+In order to officially retire from employment with the School District of Philadelphia, you must submit a Retirement and Resignation Form Updated 3 13 23 to email@example.com.
 Once notification is received all applicable parties will be notified of your intent to separate employment.

 If you are vested and retiring and would like to commence your pension: